How User Experience (UX) Can Help Marketers

 4. UX scratch my back, I’ll scratch yours

 A successful marketing campaign requires a firm understanding of the who, what and why behind your customer’s needs.
 And funnily enough, so does a good user experience.
 UX teams can help marketing teams access this data and apply it in various marketing scenarios.
-For example, data obtained by UX teams from user testing can be used to inform marketing teams about user behavior.
+For example, data obtained by UX teams from user testing can be used to inform marketing teams about user behaviour.
 This information can then be used to adjust marketing campaigns for maximum effect.

 How can we help?